nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 Attaching a reason to do a task helps but there will be times when you will be questioning your reason to do something.
 If you are not seeing results, you will feel discouraged.
 It is not okay to get discouraged.
 A strong sense of purpose and interest help you stick your habit in the beginnig.
 But that alone cannot make it sustain the habit.
 If you are not seeing results, it doesn't seem logical to pursure it.
 The same logical thinking that helped you get started is now working against you.

 ## Compassion
 Compassion for habit forming.
 Most people overestimate what they can do in 1 year and understimate what they can do in 10 years.
 Do not beat yourself for bad days.
 Bad days are part of the process.

 You are allowed to give up due to lack of results.
 But never give up because you are discouraged.

+I will give you some examples of what how I've become more consistent

+1. When I had the goal to read atleast 2 pages everyday, my success rate was 45%.
+    1. Then I changed the goal from reading a book to going to the nearby library.
+Now I only had to optimise for going to the library(making the goal as the first step).
+    2. The library is on the way to my office.
+So I planned in way that I go to the library and then go to office.
+(Habit Stacking)
+    3. Once I go into the library, I know I will read.
+It has the perfect environmemt with many people also reading/working with focus.
+No energy goes into staying focused.
+It happens automatically.
+(Environment matters).
+    4. On some days, things come up and I happen to miss practicing my habit.
+I tell myself it is fine, I don't want to kick myself and self-loath.
+I write down the reasons why I did not practice my hobby.
+Once I see a pattern in my failure reasons, I try to tackle it and not see.
+It gives me the confidence that I can figure it out. (compassion).

+The success rate jumpted to 67%.
+What changed is now I only had to optimise for going to the library (the necessary steps are to).